-...because first of all, you would like to break open the cells and remove all the cell components outside so that you can get good protein yield So cell disruption or lysis is very important.
+So cell disruption or lysis...
+The lysis is very important step, because first of all, you would like to break open the cells and remove all the cell components outside so that you can get good protein yield.
+So cell disruption or lysis is very important.